Binary quartic forms with vanishing $J$-invariant: Introduction

 Theorem \ref{MT} represents the first case where one can count integral $G(\bZ)$-orbits inside a relatively open orbit $G(\bR) \cdot v$, where $v \in V(\bR)$ sits inside a \emph{proper subvariety} of degree at least three which is closed under the action of $G(\bR)$.
 In our case, the group $G$ is $\GL_2(\bR)$ and the variety is the cubic threefold in $V_4(\bR)$ given by $J(F) = 0$.
 The methods we employ in this paper, while heavily inspired by the work of Bhargava, do not directly involve his geometry of numbers method and the action of $\GL_2(\bR)$ on $\V_4(\bR)$ is not directly exploited.
 Instead, we partition $\V_4(\bR)$ into families indexed by $\GL_2(\bZ)$-equivalence classes of integral binary quadratic forms, as we did in \cite{TX}.
 This reduces the problem of counting integral orbits in $\V_4(\bR)$ to counting integer points, sorted by discriminant, inside a countable collection of 2-dimensional vector spaces inside $\V_4(\bR)$.
-We then use a wide assortment of results regarding binary quadratic forms to help establish Theorem \ref{MT}. \\
+We then use a wide assortment of results regarding binary quadratic forms to help establish Theorem \ref{MT}.
+Of particular note is Proposition \ref{hensel lift prop}, which is a novel observation regarding the change in the $\SL_2(\bZ)$-class of quadratic forms as one performs `Hensel lifting' of lattices containing primitive solutions to the congruence $f(x,y) \equiv 0 \pmod{p^k}$. \\

+We remark that S.~Ruth, in his thesis, gave an argument that essentially counts the number of $\GL_2(\bZ)$-orbits of quartic Klein forms (see \cite{BenSan} for a modern treatment), that is, those quartic forms with $I(F) = 0$.
+However there is some doubt that his application of Heath-Brown's circle method \cite{HB} is acceptable.
+In January 2019 the author heard a lecture given by A.~Alpoge on this matter, which resolved the issue by giving an argument which circumvents the problematic application of Heath-Brown's method.
+Therefore, the asymptotic formula given for the number of quartic Klein forms of bounded discriminant given by Ruth is correct. \\

 Theorem \ref{MT2}, in comparison, is relatively straightforward.
 This is mostly because the class number of reducible quadratic forms is very easy to understand, and that the set of discriminants of reducible quadratic forms is equal to the set of square integers, which is a very thin set.
 We give the proof of Theorem \ref{MT2} in Section \ref{MT2 proof}. \\